Candle clock: History

 You Jiangu's device consisted of six candles made from 72 pennyweights (24 grains each), of wax, each being 12 inches high, of uniform thickness, and divided into 12 sections each of one inch.
 Each candle burned away completely in four hours, making each marking 20 minutes.
 The candles were placed for protection inside cases made of a wooden frame with transparent horn panels in the sides.

 Similar methods of measuring time were used in medieval churches.
 The invention of the candle clock was attributed by the Anglo-Saxons to Alfred the Great, king of Wessex.
 The story of how the clock was created was narrated by Asser, who lived at Alfred's court and became his close associate.
 Alfred used six candles, each made from 12 pennyweights of wax, and made to be 12 in high and of a uniform thickness.
 The candles were marked at intervals of an inch.
 Once lit, they were protected from the wind by being placed in a lantern made of wood and transparent horn.
 It would have taken 20 minutes to burn down to the next mark; the candles, burning one after the other, lasted for 24 hours.

 Al-Jazari

-The most sophisticated candle clock known to date, however, was that of Al-Jazari in 1206.
+Al-Jazari described a candle clock in 1206.
 It included a dial to display the time and, for the first time, employed a bayonet fitting, a fastening mechanism still used in modern times.
 The English engineer and historian Donald Routledge Hill described one of al-Jazari's candle clocks as follows: